hxuu/blog/content/ctf/dice25/cookie-recipes-v3.md

 ## Task Analysis

 Admittedly, I took the hardest route when solving the challenge on remote, and when I tried to solve it locally, it didn't work xD.

-Only after some time did I realize what was wrong: ExpressJS version >= 4.16.0 mitigates the vulnerability I'm about to discuss.
+Only after some time did I realize what was wrong: ExpressJS version 5.x mitigates the vulnerability (or feature?)
+I'm about to discuss.
 I found another (simpler and more effective) solution [here](https://github.com/PwnOfPower/DiceCTF_Quals_2025/tree/main/web/cookie-recipes-v3)

 {{< notice tip >}}
 Tip: The solution above works because NaN compared to any numeric value returns false.